Second Degree (Updated!)

 MATH OBJECTIVES

-• Evaluate and simplify polynomial expressions
+• Evaluate a polynomial equation.

 Appropriate most times as students are developing conceptual understanding.